dnywh/camera-obscura/README.md

     "desc": "Mainstream film photography", // The general description of this event (required) "endYear": 2000, // (optional)
-    "endDesc": "Film cameras slowly become superseded by digital ones", // (optional) "yearsToMainstream": 10, // How many years this event took to have an affect on society (required only if 'startDesc' is set)
+    "endDesc": "Film cameras slowly become superseded by digital ones", // (optional) "yearsToMainstream": 10, // How many years this event took to have an affect on society (required only if 'endYear' is set)
     "yearsDeclineFromMainstream": 6 // How many years it took for this event to have its effects diminished or superseded (required only if 'endDesc' is set)
 },
 ```